sandeepamilineni/DeveloperNotes/AgileSoftwareDeveloment.md

 Responding to change over following a plan.

 ### Principles of Agile software development

- - List item
+ - Customer satisfaction
- - Customer satisfaction Welcome changing requirements
+ - Welcome changing requirements
  - Working software is delivered frequently and is the measure of progress.
  - Close and daily cooperation between business and developer team.
  - Projects are built around motivated individuals.
 Effective communication